Meet Our Staff

 Shelly Maxwell, MSW, LCSW

 Hi!
-I work in the Oshkosh office (Mercy Hospital Oakwood Building).
-I have lived and worked in many different areas around the country and abroad.
+My name is Shelly and I am a counselor with Ascension WI EAP.
+Throughout my life I have lived and worked in many different areas around the country and abroad.
 I moved to Oshkosh and worked in the UWO Counseling Center after completing my master’s degree from Washington University in St. Louis.
 My wide array of work experiences help me provide a holistic approach to my clients.
 I value creating a safe atmosphere to understand your concerns, provide you support and to teach helpful coping strategies.
 In addition to counseling, I have practiced yoga for over 20 years and completed my yoga teacher training in 2018.
 I enjoy practicing and teaching yoga, meditation, laughing, being social with friends, watching sports, being active outdoors (running, gardening, kayaking, hiking) and spending time with my family.

 Brian McCabe, MS, LPC